 How are didactics provided?

-Medicine grand rounds occur once per week.
+Emergency medicine grand rounds occur once per week.
 EM residents meet weekly for a five-hour didactic session.
 Visiting speakers from all over the country enhance this with a two-hour lecture monthly.
 EM journal club meets once per month.
-A daily morning report is provided for first-year residents on medical/cardiology rotations.

 What is the call frequency?